Image: Erik Abel

 While studying

-The Master's programme in Advanced Product Design develops your design competence by providing professional tools, hands-on work methods, creative challenges and an inspiring study environment.
-The programme combines the analysis of complex contexts with the identification of relevant design opportunities and a holistic ideation scope, using visualisation techniques and the tools required in the professional oriented practice of industrial design.
+The programme develops your design competences by providing professional tools, hands-on work methods, creative challenges and an inspiring study environment.
+You learn to combine the analysis of complex contexts with the identification of relevant design opportunities towards a holistic ideation scope.
 The methods and techniques are integrated in relevant course and project challenges.
-During the education, the field of advanced product design is explored through a mix of individual studies and group work.
+During the education, the field of design is explored through a mix of individual studies and group work.

 Applied design projects form the backbone of the APD programme.
 Projects usually include lectures, field trips and user studies, workshops and group work as well as studio work.
 Most projects target original problems identified by students, not problems that have been solved countless times by other designers.
 The projects can address anything from conceptualizing new technology solutions for specialists, to the design for upcoming consumer needs, to the design of professional tools within heavy industries.